1. The problem

 The answer to the increasing time challenge to those who wish to be lifelong learners is to find a method which maximizes the efficient learning to the long-term memory, which cuts out those parts of the learning process which are deadwood, such as attempting to be continually active in a language, and which keeps motivation high and makes each small scrap of time invested in continued learning a measureable and meaningful part of the total.

 The GoldList Method has something to offer for the problems of both kinds of learners, and has proven to be a successful strategy for novices, serial “failures”, and successful polyglots alike.
 This is because it is a method which maximizes long-term memorizing and wastes little time on engaging the short-term memory.
 Also the fact that there is a ready algorithm to pursue, involving counting, enhances the power of numbers and statistics for personal motivation, as in the worlds of business or sports, where measurements are made and numbers looked at all the time for largely that reason.

 It is quite a simple method, and can be learned in a single session.
-It will shave significant proportions off the time it takes to learn a language or other project needed long-term memorization, and it costs nothing (on the contrary saves learners money as it tends to make them better at self-study without so much need for lessons and teachers).
-It is therefore worth the time taken to learn it.
+It will shave significant proportions off the time it takes to learn a language or other project needed long-term memorization, and it costs nothing (on the contrary, it saves learners money as it tends to make them better at self-study without so much need for lessons and teachers).
+It is therefore more than worth the time taken to learn it, despite the numerous complaints I hear from people who would like to know all the parts of this and how it fits together in the time it would take them to drink a cup of coffee.